microsoft/ODBC-Specification/ODBC 4.0.md

 After calling SQLGetNestedHandle, the application can use the returned ChildStatementHandle to describe and fetch results for that nested content.

-Applications SHOULD call SQLCloseCursor/SQLFreeHandle on the nested handle when finished reading results.
+Applications SHOULD call SQLCloseCursor on the nested handle when finished reading results.

+Multiple calls to SQLGetNestedHandle for the same ParentStatementHandle and Col_or_Param_Num return the same ChildStatementHandle (including any added/modified descriptor fields) unless that handle has been explicitly freed, in which case a new Statement Handle containing only the default set of columns and types is returned.

-Unless the [SQL_GD_CONCURRENT](#361-SQL_GD_CONCURRENT-bit-for-sql_getdata_extensions) bit within SQL_GETDATA_EXTENSIONS is specified, a subsequent call to SQLGetData or SQLGetNestedHandle with a different value of `Col_or_Param_Num` implicitly closes and frees the statement handle.
+Unless the [SQL_GD_CONCURRENT](#361-SQL_GD_CONCURRENT-bit-for-sql_getdata_extensions) bit within SQL_GETDATA_EXTENSIONS is specified, a subsequent call to SQLGetData or SQLGetNestedHandle with a different value of `Col_or_Param_Num` implicitly closes the statement handle.
 If `SQL_GD_CONCURRENT` is specified, a subsequent call to SQLGetData or SQLGetNestedHandle does not affect the current statement handle.

-A subsequent call to SQLFetch, SQLFetchScroll, or SQLFreeHandle for the parent statement handle implicitly closes and frees the statement handle if it has not already been freed by the application.
+A subsequent call to SQLFetch or SQLFetchScroll for the parent statement handle implicitly closes the statement handle if it has not already been closed by the application.

+A subsequent call to SQLFreeHandle for a statement handle implicitly closes and frees all child statement handles.

 Note that drivers may return the same statement handle value in subsequent calls to SQLGetNestedHandle (i.e., when calling SQLGetNestedHandle for the same column in a subsequent row), but that applications should not assume this to be the case.
 In particular, applications must use SQLCopyDesc in order to re-use ARD bindings across child statement handles.